Ackerman and Goldman on Paternalism

 Introduction

 This paper aims to analyze two opposing views on medical paternalism by Alan Goldman and Terrence Ackerman and further explain why medical paternalism is not the right approach when treating a patient.
-To state briefly, Goldman opposed the idea of paternalism and was of the view that saving the life of the patient is the top priority of the medical professional and giving the patient freedom of choice is part of it, whereas, Ackerman suggested that the patient’s health including his mental health should be evaluated thoroughly before making any serious decisions about his health and certain situations.
+To state briefly, Goldman opposed the idea of paternalism and was of the view that saving the life of the patient is the top priority of the medical professional and giving the patient freedom of choice is part of it, whereas Ackerman suggested that the patient’s health including his mental health should be evaluated thoroughly before making any serious decisions about his health and certain situations.
 He also believed that during illness, patients were incapable of making a logical decision for themselves and the doctor must intervene and make the right decision.

 Presentation of Topic

 Paternalism is an idea or a practice that gives the people authority to restrict the authority of the dependent people involved for the sake of their well-being (Goldman, Pg.
 63).
-This meant giving the sole authority of decision making to the medical professionals and letting them go through with any procedure they deemed fit for the sake of the wellbeing of the patient but the major argument that surfaced against this ideology was of patients’ autonomy, which gave them the right to make decisions about their medical situation (Ackerman, Pg.
+This meant giving the sole authority of decision-making to the medical professionals and letting them go through with any procedure they deemed fit for the sake of the wellbeing of the patient, but the major argument that surfaced against this ideology was of patients’ autonomy, which gave them the right to make decisions about their medical situation (Ackerman, Pg.
 74).

-These two terms will be used repeatedly throughout this paper to make the argument as to why paternalism is not in the best interest of the patient, no matter what the medical situation of the patient is, he/she has the right to know about their condition, further options, and treatments they can get, but not giving them this right can have devastating outcomes.
+These two terms will be used repeatedly throughout this paper to make the argument as to why paternalism is not in the best interest of the patient; no matter what the medical situation of the patient is, he/she has the right to know about their condition, further options, and treatments they can get, but not giving them this right can have devastating outcomes.

-Goldman argued that medical paternalism did not work as a physician does not have the knowledge about the medical history and priorities of every patient without having a personal relationship with every patient which is impossible and unjustifiable.
-A physician should communicate the true condition of the patients with them and allow them to decide for the further procedure themselves, as all individuals know themselves better than others and can make a decision that will serve in their best interest.
+Goldman argued that medical paternalism did not work as a physician does not have the knowledge about the medical history and priorities of every patient without having a personal relationship with every patient, which is impossible and unjustifiable.
+A physician should communicate the true condition of the patients with them and allow them to decide on the further procedure themselves, as all individuals know themselves better than others and can make a decision that will serve in their best interest.

-Arguments made by Goldman seem logical as he insists on putting the wellbeing of the patient first as he believes that patients know about themselves better than the others and a physician cannot possibly; have deep knowledge of the medical history of every patient he/she treats so respecting the patients’ decision will help treat the patient.
+Arguments made by Goldman seem logical as he insists on putting the well-being of the patient first as he believes that patients know about themselves better than others and a physician cannot possibly; have deep knowledge of the medical history of every patient he/she treats, so respecting the patients’ decision will help treat the patient.
 This not only preserves the patients’ rights to autonomy but also makes them feel secure, further benefiting the physician as the patient will develop trust in his doctor.

 Received View/Reconstruction of Other’s Argument